The Stanley Lab - Current Team Members

 Principle Investigator

-Claire is a Lecturer in the Department of Bioengineering at Imperial College London and leads the Microbiome-Microscopy and Microfluidics Lab.
+Claire is a Senior Lecturer in the Department of Bioengineering at Imperial College London and leads the Microbiome-Microscopy and Microfluidics Lab.
 Her research focusses on developing new microfluidic technologies to probe the interplay between living organisms found in soil environments at the single cell level.
 Claire has also established several collaborative projects in Switzerland, Europe and the USA.
 In her spare time she loves to dance and paint!

 LÉA BERNIER